 Railway Children’s safeguarding director, Andy McCullough, started running to help clear his head and keep going after sadly losing his wife Kathy.
 One year and many, many miles of training later, and despite the coronavirus pandemic postponing his plans, he will be running the Manchester Marathon in October and raise money for us at the same time.
 Andy has been with Railway Children for 14 years and has seen first-hand the impact of our work in the UK, India and East Africa.

-This is the first instalment of Andy’s blog so you can keep up with his progress and show him your support on his incredible journey.
+On this page you can keep up with his progress and show him your support on his incredible journey.

 I took up running as part of my process of working through the grief of losing my wife Kathy and it really has helped.
 It keeps me sane and it keeps my blood pumping.
 She was always such a positive person, so I was determined to turn my experience into something positive by running to raise money for Railway Children because I’ve seen for myself that we make a real difference.